South Corsica: What to do and see in a week?

 After your visit to Sartene, take your car to Bonifacio for the last part of the journey (about one hour).

 Halfway (about 30 minutes from Sartene), stop at Casa di Roccapinawhere you can see a natural curiosity: A large rock in the shape of a reclining lion.
 The view overlooks the beautiful beach of Roccapina.

-If you want to end the day at BonifacioYou should do it:
+If you want to end this day in BonifacioYou should do it:

 - The beach of San Giovianni It is located in the Gulf of Figari and is very beautiful.
-It is made up of 2 creeksAt the end of which is Caldarello.
+It is made up of 2 coves, at the end of which is Caldarello.

-- Paragan This beach is ideal for swimming because it is in a protected cove and the water is not too deep.
+- Paragan This beach is ideal for swimming as it is in a protected cove and the water is not too deep.

 - Fazzio beach is located at the end of a small fjord and is a 15-minute walk from Paragan.

-- The Tunara beach is a beautiful beach It is a sandy area that can be reached by car, but it is more touristy.
+- The Tunara beach is a beautiful sandy beach that can be reached by car, but it is more touristy.

 - The beach of Stagnolu is 5 minutes away from Tunara.
 It is wilder.

-You have the opportunity to bathe before join Bonifacio in the evening.
+You have the possibility to take a swim before to Bonifacio in the evening.

-I recommend that you continue your route on the Corsica for 1 week and devote the the next day in Bonifacio.
+I recommend that you continue your itinerary on Corsica for 1 week and devote the the next day in Bonifacio.

-It is impossible to visit the Corsica by car in one week without going through the emblematic city of the island.
+It is impossible to visit Corsica by car in a week without passing through the emblematic city of the island.

 These houses, perched more than 70 m above the cliffs of The white limestone hills are depicted on many postcards.
 This is theone of the most beautiful panoramas in Corsica.

 Start with visit the upper town and the citadel during a walking tour.